ocapn/ocapn/draft-specifications/Model.md

 > [Containers](#container) maintain [Pass Invariant
 > Equality](#pass-invariant-equality).

-## Sturdy Reference
+## Sturdyref

-A Sturdy Reference (Sturdy Ref) represents the capability to attempt to obtain a live reference (a Target) for a [Locator](./Locator.md), but encapsulating the locator.
+A Sturdyref (sturdy reference) represents the capability to attempt to obtain a live reference (a Target) for a [Locator](./Locator.md), but encapsulating the locator.

 > - **Guile**: to be proposed
 > - **JavaScript**: a JavaScript object with one own property: